sohamsamal/hateful-memes-classification/README.md

 # Hateful Memes Classification

+If you would like to see the final project report with consolidated research and findings, navigate to the "FINAL_REPORT" document.

 This repository contains code for classifying hateful memes using the Facebook Hateful Memes dataset.

 ## Libraries Used